 Aside from the added focal length, what else does the Nikon 800mm f/5.6E have to offer?
 First of all, the lens is the first of a kind from Nikon to feature fluorite elements, which provide superior optical characteristics than glass and reduced weight.
 That’s where the new abbreviation “FL” comes in for the first time – it indicates a lens with one or more fluorite elements.
 Nikon did not indicate in its marketing materials exactly how fluorite works when compared to glass and how much lighter it truly is.
 If it is significantly lighter, we might soon start seeing the same technology on older super telephoto lenses or newer professional lenses.
 Second, the Nikon 800mm f/5.6E is also the first Nikon lens that comes with an electronic diaphragm, which is supposed to allow for better and more accurate blade control.
 While diaphragm blades on conventional “D” and “G” type lenses are operated by mechanical linage levers, the new “E” type lenses will be controlled electronically.
 I am not exactly sure yet of the full advantages of the electronic diaphragm, but again, we might start seeing more “E” lenses going forward.
 Lastly, the Nikon 800mm f/5.6 is an insanely sharp lens that has no equivalents.
 Take a look at its crazy MTF chart:

-I am currently working on an article on how to read MTF charts.
-One thing that I point out in the article, is the definition of a “perfect lens”, which would look like a flat line on the top of an MTF curve.
+I recently posted an article on how to read MTF charts.
+One thing that I pointed out in the article, is the definition of a “perfect lens”, which would look like a flat line on the top of an MTF curve.
 I first said that a perfect lens does not exist, so a straight line MTF curve is impossible to get.
 However, the above MTF chart tells a different story – the 800mm f/5.6 is pretty darn close to being perfect.
 In comparison, even the superb Nikon 300mm f/2.8G VR II does not show the same type of optical performance.
 I don’t know if it is the design of the lens or the fluorite elements that are to blame for this, but there is nothing from Nikon that performs close to what the 800mm f/5.6 is capable of.
 Impressive, isn’t it?

 I can’t wait to see what these technologies can do to enhance future Nikkor lenses.
 Wouldn’t a Nikon 24-70mm f/2.8E FL ED VR be superb?
 Or better yet, a Nikon 300mm f/4E FL ED VR would be very nice…